Academic Advising

 All students who are still completing the major’s basic program, students with a GPA below 2.5, university athletes, and students in their first semester assigned to a Faculty Advisor must meet with their advisor before they can register for upcoming courses.

-Refer to your Assigned Advisor to confirm.
+Students should refer to their Academic Advisor to confirm.